 1 teaspoon lemon zest

-Cracked black pepper and flaky sea salt to taste
+flaky sea salt and cracked black pepper to taste

-1. In a medium-size sauté pan, heat the olive oil over medium-high heat.
+2. Meanwhile, heat the olive oil in a medium sauté pan over medium-high heat.
 Add the turkey ham and sauté for about 5 to 8 minutes, stirring occasionally, until nicely browned all over.
-Reduce the heat to medium, and add the shallots and peas, adding a little more olive oil if needed.
-Sauté for a few more minutes until the shallots are soft and the peas are fully cooked.
+Reduce the heat to medium and add the shallot and peas, adding a little more olive oil if needed.
+Sauté for a few more minutes, until the shallot is soft and the peas are fully cooked.
+Set the pan aside.

-3. Next, start simmering a pot of water to poach the eggs.
-Poach them one at a time.
+3. Next, bring a small pot of water to a simmer.
+Poach the eggs one at a time.

-4. Right before serving, toss the pasta with the turkey-ham-shallot-and-pea mixture, again adding olive oil as needed.
-Add the lemon zest and a pinch of salt.
+4. Right before serving, add the pasta to the ham mixture and toss, adding olive oil as needed.
+Add the lemon zest and a pinch of salt; stir to combine.

-5. To serve, pile the pasta on a plate and top with the poached egg.
-Finish with a pinch of flaky salt and fresh cracked pepper.
+5. To serve, divide the pasta between 2 plates and top each portion with a poached egg.
+Finish with a pinch of salt and some cracked pepper to taste.